Otoy makes OctaneRender 1.2 free to students

 In practice, the deal also extends to teachers, or indeed anyone else who works at a school or college, since all you need to do to download the software is to register an account with a suitable email address.

 We can’t vouch for the rest of the world, but both .edu and .ac.uk addresses work fine.

 The only limitation is that you’re restricted to OctaneRender 1.2 – but since it was released under a year ago, you won’t be too far out of date.

-Read the full announcement on Otoy’s blog
+Read the full announcement on Otoy’s website

 Download free educational licences of OctaneRender